specialprocedures/igdr.ch/content/posts/semnet-intro.md

 math: true
 ---

-I'm happy to introduce Semnet, a small Python library which efficiently constructs graph structures from embeddings.
+**I'm happy to introduce [Semnet](https://github.com/specialprocedures/semnet), a small Python library which efficiently constructs graph structures from embeddings.**

-The name "Semnet" derives from _[semantic network](https://en.wikipedia.org/wiki/Semantic_network)_, as it was initially designed for an NLP use-case, but the tool will work well with any form of embedded document (e.g., images, audio, even or [graphs](https://arxiv.org/abs/1707.05005)).
+The name "Semnet" derives from _[semantic network](https://en.wikipedia.org/wiki/Semantic_network)_, as it was initially designed for an NLP use-case, but it will work well with any form of embedded document (e.g., images, audio, even or [graphs](https://arxiv.org/abs/1707.05005)).

-In this post, I'll quickly run over some of the features, before talking about Semnet's origins and how it might be useful.
-I'll then dig in to how graphs are constructed, before closing with a few examples of it in action.
+In this post, I'll quickly run over some of the [features](#features) and use cases, discuss [why Semnet exists](#what-problem-does-semnet-solve) and the [benefits of graph structures](#why-use-graph-structures) in natural language processing and beyond.

+If you want to know more, I have another hands-on post providing [examples](/posts/semnet-examples/) of Semnet in action.
+You can also [read the docs](https://semnetdocs.readthedocs.io/) and check out the repository on [Github](https://github.com/specialprocedures/semnet).

-It's a pretty dense and technical piece.
-If you'd just like to see something cool you can do with Semnet, [click here](https://cosmograph.app/run/?data=https://raw.githubusercontent.com/specialprocedures/semnet/refs/heads/main/examples/quotes_edges.csv&meta=https://raw.githubusercontent.com/specialprocedures/semnet/refs/heads/main/examples/quotes_nodes.csv&source=source&target=target&gravity=0.25&repulsion=1&repulsionTheta=1.15&linkSpring=1&linkDistance=10&friction=0.85&renderLabels=true&renderHoveredLabel=true&renderLinks=true&nodeSizeScale=1&linkWidthScale=1&linkArrowsSizeScale=1&nodeSize=size-degree_centrality&nodeColor=color-top_terms&nodeLabel=label&linkWidth=width-default&linkColor=color-default&), or the image below for an interactive visualisation of a collection of quotes.
+If you'd just like to see something cool you can do with Semnet, click on the image below for an interactive visualisation of a network of quotes.

 [![Cosmograph static image](images/posts/semnet/cosmo-static.png)](https://cosmograph.app/run/?data=https://raw.githubusercontent.com/specialprocedures/semnet/refs/heads/main/examples/quotes_edges.csv&meta=https://raw.githubusercontent.com/specialprocedures/semnet/refs/heads/main/examples/quotes_nodes.csv&source=source&target=target&gravity=0.25&repulsion=1&repulsionTheta=1.15&linkSpring=1&linkDistance=10&friction=0.85&renderLabels=true&renderHoveredLabel=true&renderLinks=true&nodeSizeScale=1&linkWidthScale=1&linkArrowsSizeScale=1&nodeSize=size-degree_centrality&nodeColor=color-top_terms&nodeLabel=label&linkWidth=width-default&linkColor=color-default&)
 _Graph built with Semnet and visualised in Cosmograph.
 Data: [m-ric](https://huggingface.co/datasets/m-ric/english_historical_quotes/) via [Hugging Face](huggingface.co)._

-## Features
+# Features

 Semnet is a relatively small library, which does just one thing: efficiently construct network structures from embeddings.